roman-kaspar/mbox/README.md

 Compiled scripts are in `dist` directory, you need node version 16 or newer to run the code, to start it run
 ```
-$ yarn start
+$ ./bin/mbox
 ```
 with the arguments needed (see below).

-### Supported commands and their arguments
+### Supported commands

 The following commands are supported:
+* help
 * init_db
-* connect
-* help
 * import
 * export
 * balance
 * list
+* connect

-For details, use `--help` option.
+For details, use `help` command.
 When using `connect` command, the tool switches into interactive REPL mode, in which you can use other commands.
 It waits for the `quit` command or `crtl-d` which exits the REPL mode and disconnects the DB.

 ### Copyright